betehess/stuff/abstract-algebraic-data-types/index.md

-Title: @@@
-Date: 2014-10-17
+Title:  Abstract Algebraic Data Type
-Slug: pellucid-article
+Slug: abstract-algebraic-data-type

 Scala's sealed class hierarchies (aka.
 [Algebraic Data Types](https://en.wikipedia.org/wiki/Algebraic_data_type)) are for sure one of its most praised features.
-Yet, they have one downside: they don't let us abstract over the types as `case class`es are all about constructing new **concrete** types.
+Yet, they have one downside: they don't let us abstract over the type hierarchy as `trait`s and `class`es are all about constructing new **concrete** types.

-In this blog post, I will explore how we can relax this constraint so that we can get an abstracted version of `scala.Option`, which will allow us to switch implementations at any time.
+In this post, we will explore how we can relax this constraint so that we can get an abstracted version of `scala.Option`, which would allow us to switch implementations.

 Deconstructing Scala's algebraic data types {id="deconstructing"}
 -------------------------------------------

-As a reminder, here is basically [how Scala's `Option`s are implemented](https://github.com/scala/scala/blob/2.11.x/src/library/scala/Option.scala):
+As a reminder, here is [how Scala's `Option`s are implemented](https://github.com/scala/scala/blob/2.11.x/src/library/scala/Option.scala):

 ```scala
 sealed abstract class Option[+A]